 Every time I wrote a piece that generated massive results for my clients, I was matching up with the prospect’s true nature, and seeing things from a starkly realistic viewpoint.

-I met them in their current problems and belief sets, then brought them through to a solution, with effective copywriting techniques such as proper positioning, marketing angles, imagery, and future-framing.
+I met them in their current problems and belief sets, then brought them through to a solution, with the best copywriting tips, such as proper positioning, competitive pricing strategy, marketing angles, imagery, and future-framing, and market sophistication.

 Here’s another key technique when writing to influence and sell…